S3ooodi90/ReferenceImplementation/docs_source/source/rm.rst

 **Description:**

 An abstract class that defines the concept of ordered values, these items include ordinals as well as exact quantities.
+This type includes facilities for an optional list of ReferenceRanges for this value in its particular measurement context.
+A *normal-status* element provides for a string indicating the string for a normal status in this context from range or interval of options.

 ....